How to Play Original Xbox Games On Your Windows PC - Xemu Emulator Guide

 C-Xbox Tool is a must when emulating the Original Xbox console.
 Without it, you won’t play any game.
 The tool can be downloaded from GBAtemp.
 Place it wherever you want and boot it up.
 Next, once booted, you’ll see a screen like the one above.

-The first thing to know about the C-Xbox tool is that if you want to extract an ISO, the Winrar/7-zip file you have at hand may not be readable by the program.
-What you should do at this moment is you need
+The first thing to know about the C-Xbox tool is that if you want to extract an ISO, the Winrar or 7-zip file you have at hand may not be readable by the program.
+What you should do at this moment is follow this short explanation below you:

 1. Open C-Xbox Tool